 - Member discounts on training, the annual conference, job postings and advertisements

-- Opportunity to earn continuing professional development hours by participating in GFOABC activities, such as committees, working groups, facilitating a workshop and much more
+- Earn continuing professional development hours by participating in GFOABC activities, such as committees, working groups, facilitating a workshop and much more

 Municipal, Regional District and Improvement or other District

-GFOABC members are generally employed in a financial capacity in municipal, regional district or related government organizations.
-Their duties range from Accounting Clerks to Chief Financial Officers, and in small communities, a combination of administration and financial management.
-All of the municipalities and regional districts in BC pay membership fees for their finance employees.
+GFOABC members are employed in a financial capacity in municipal, regional district or related government organizations.
+From Accounting Clerks to Chief Financial Officers, their roles include a combination of administration and financial management.

-Memberships are purchased by a local government and the membership fee is based on the size of the municipality’s population or the size of the annual budget for regional district and improvement or other district.
-Since the local government is the member, each organization is allowed an unlimited number of members.
-These members are divided into 2 categories: voting and non-voting members.
-Each organization can designate up to a certain number of voting members.
-A local government can have an unlimited number of non-voting members.
+Organizational memberships are purchased by a local government and the fee is based on the size of the municipality’s population or the amount of the annual budget for regional district and improvement or other district.
+These memberships allow for an unlimited number of members to participate from your finance team.
+These members are divided into two categories: voting and non-voting members.
+Each organization can designate up to a certain number of voting members while having an unlimited number of non-voting members.

-GFOABC also has an affiliate classification that is generally comprised from sectors closely involved with municipal finance, including municipal auditors, bankers, lawyers, consultants, software suppliers and related sectors.
+GFOABC also has an affiliate classification that is comprised from sectors closely involved with local government finance, including auditors, bankers, lawyers, consultants, software suppliers and related sectors.

 What is a voting member?